themains/know-your-ip/docs/source/know_your_ip.rst

    -  `virustotal.com <http://virustotal.com>`__: A Google company that
       analyzes and tracks suspicious files, URLs, and IPs.
 You must register to use virustotal.
-Once you register and have the API key, put in :download:`here <../../know_your_ip/know_your_ip.cfg>`.
-The function implements retrieving IP address reports method.
+Once you register and have the API key, configure it in your TOML file or environment variables.
+The function implements the modern VirusTotal API v3 for retrieving IP address reports.

    -  `abuseipdb.com <http://abuseipdb.com>`__: Tracks reports on IPs.
       You must register to use the API.
-Once you register and have the API key, put in :download:`here <../../know_your_ip/know_your_ip.cfg>`.
-There is a limit of 5k pings per month.
-The function that we implement here is a mixture of API and scraping as the API doesn't return details of the reports filed.
+Once you register and have the API key, configure it in your TOML file or environment variables.
+The API provides comprehensive abuse data with embedded category mapping for improved performance.

    -  `ipvoid.com <http://ipvoid.com>`__: Tracks information on IPs.
       There is no API.
 We scrape information about IPs including status